Online text ofVolume I

 Specific sums of money are important in The Pillars of the House and other Victorian works, but how can the modern reader have any idea how much these sums might realistically represent today?

-The How much is that worth today site, from Economic History Services, allows you to compare the purchasing power of money in Great Britain in any year from 1600 up to the present.
+The How much is that worth today site (no longer available?), from Economic History Services, allows you to compare the purchasing power of money in Great Britain in any year from 1600 up to the present.
 For example: you are wondering how much money would you need nowadays, at the end of the year 2001, to have the same "purchasing power" of £ 100 in the year 1823.
 Visit the site, type the amount and the year in the boxes, and click the button the answer pops up as £ 5588.49.